badalaryal11/Facebook/README.md

 # Facebook
-* Description: This is a Facebook Newsfeed iOS app.
+* Description: This is a Facebook Newsfeed iOS app works exactly same as facebook newsfeed.
 * Technologies Used: Swift, UIKit, MVC, ScrollView
 * Features:This is a replica of Facebook Newsfeed which can also be used to scroll .
 * Contribution: Developed the user interface using UIKit, optimized backend communication with Model.